xargon666/Journal_Project_Frontend/README.md

-# 🖥 Journal Project Backend
+# 🖥 Journal Project Frontend
 Project made as a week-long group project by the students of the FutureProof Bootcamp (Auguste cohort) on LAP 1.

 ## Description